Treating suppliers fairly

 We use a high number of suppliers, ranging from small and medium-sized enterprises (SMEs) to multinational corporations, who in turn have their own suppliers.

+Our corporate procurement policy states that our procurement processes “must involve due consideration of the corporate responsibility practices of the supplier to ensure that there are no conflicts with group culture, relevant policies and the group’s core values”.
 The group’s corporate human resources policy supports this, ensuring the respect of all fundamental human rights in the conduct of the group’s business, and that we remain guided by the provisions of the United Nations Universal Declaration of Human Rights and the International Labour Organisation’s core standards.

 Prompt payment of suppliers